jupyterhub/jupyter-remote-desktop-proxy/images/README.md

 3. The version of the base Ubuntu image used for the image
 4. The version of python used for the image

+All the available tags can be found [here](https://quay.io/repository/jupyter-remote-desktop-proxy/base?tab=tags)

 Child images may have additional tags provided as well, particularly around the version of the application they provide.